Louisiana: Law enforcement

-The elected sheriff in each parish is the chief law enforcement officer in the parish.
+The elected sheriff in each parish is its chief law enforcement officer.
 They are the keepers of the local parish prisons, which house felony and misdemeanor prisoners.
 They are the primary criminal patrol and first responder agency in all matters criminal and civil.
 They are also the official tax collectors in each parish.
-The sheriffs are responsible for general law enforcement in their respective parishes.
-Orleans Parish is an exception, as the general law enforcement duties fall to the New Orleans Police Department.
-Before 2010, Orleans Parish was the only parish to have two sheriff's offices.
-Orleans Parish divided sheriffs' duties between criminal and civil, with a different elected sheriff overseeing each aspect.
-In 2006, a bill was passed which eventually consolidated the two sheriff's departments into one parish sheriff responsible for both civil and criminal matters.
+The sheriffs are responsible for general law enforcement in their respective parishes, with the exception of Orleans Parish where this falls to the New Orleans Police Department.
+Before 2010, Orleans Parish was the only parish to have two sheriff's offices, with a different elected sheriff overseeing civil and criminal matters.
+In 2006, a bill was passed which eventually consolidated the two sheriff's departments into one parish sheriff responsible for both.

 In 2015, Louisiana had a higher murder rate (10.3 per 100,000) than any other state in the country for the 27th straight year.
 Louisiana is the only state with an annual average murder rate (13.6 per 100,000) at least twice as high as the U.S. annual average (6.6 per 100,000) during that period, according to Bureau of Justice Statistics from FBI Uniform Crime Reports.
 In a different kind of criminal activity, the Chicago Tribune reports that Louisiana is the most corrupt state in the United States.

-According to The Times Picayune, Louisiana is the prison capital of the world.
+According to a 2012 article in The Times Picayune, Louisiana is the prison capital of the world.
 Many for-profit private prisons and sheriff-owned prisons have been built and operate here.
 Louisiana's incarceration rate is nearly five times Iran's, 13 times China's and 20 times Germany's.
 Minorities are incarcerated at rates disproportionate to their share of the state's population.
+There are more people serving life sentences without parole in Louisiana than in Texas, Tennessee, Arkansas, Alabama and Mississippi combined.

-The New Orleans Police Department began a new sanctuary policy to "no longer cooperate with federal immigration enforcement" beginning on February 28, 2016.
+The New Orleans Police Department began a sanctuary policy to "no longer cooperate with federal immigration enforcement" beginning on February 28, 2016.

+On June 19, 2024, Jeff Landry signed a bill to officially require that the Ten Commandments be displayed in every classroom in public schools and colleges.
+In November 2024, the law was overturned by a federal court.

 Judiciary

-The judiciary of Louisiana is defined under the constitution and law of Louisiana and is composed of the Louisiana Supreme Court, the Louisiana Circuit Courts of Appeal, the district courts, the Justice of the Peace courts, the mayor's courts, the city courts, and the parish courts.
+The judiciary of Louisiana is defined under the constitution and law of Louisiana and comprises the Louisiana Supreme Court, the Louisiana Circuit Courts of Appeal, the district courts, the Justice of the Peace courts, the mayor's courts, the city courts, and the parish courts.
 The chief justice of the Louisiana Supreme Court is the chief administrator of the judiciary.
 Its administration is aided by the Judiciary Commission of Louisiana, the Louisiana Attorney Disciplinary Board, and the Judicial Council of the Supreme Court of Louisiana.